-In the IPv6 address assignment section, you can enable the DHCPv6 server of the router and select its operating mode.
+In the IPv6 address assignment section, you can configure the built-in the DHCPv6 server of the router.

-Figure 93.
+Figure 101.
 The section for configuring the DHCPv6 server.

-Parameter Description Enable DHCPv6 Server Select the checkbox to enable the DHCPv6 server of the router.
-When the checkbox is selected, the Mode drop-down list and the Leased Time field are displayed on the page.
-DHCP PD Select the checkbox to activate the Prefix Delegation function.
+Parameter Description DHCP PD Select the checkbox to activate the Prefix Delegation function.
 When the checkbox is selected, the router requests a prefix to configure IPv6 addresses for clients of the LAN from a delegating router.

-Parameter Description Select an operating mode of the DHCPv6 server from the drop-down list.
-Mode Stateless : clients themselves configure IPv6 addresses using the prefix.
+Mode Select an operating mode of the DHCPv6 server from the drop-down list.
+Stateless : clients themselves configure IPv6 addresses using the prefix.
 Stateful : clients receive IPv6 addresses from the range specified in the Start IP and End IP fields.
+Disable : the router's DHCPv6 server is disabled, clients' IPv6 addresses are assigned manually.

-Start IP The start IPv6 address of the address pool used by the DHCPv6 server to distribute addresses to clients.
+Parameter Description Start IP The start IPv6 address of the address pool used by the DHCPv6 server to distribute addresses to clients.
 End IP The end IPv6 address of the address pool used by the DHCPv6 server to distribute addresses to clients.
 Leased Time The lifetime of IPv6 addresses leased by the DHCPv6 server.
 The field is available for editing, if the DHCP PD checkbox is not selected.